Glossary

 Proposal Reward

 A reward paid to miners in CKBytes for proposing an unconfirmed transaction.
-After the transaction has been proposed it becomes eligible to be committed.

 See Also